European Data Protection Regulation (GDPR)

 There are two DPIA lists which describe situations in which a DPIA is required:

 The VU has developed a tool which combines these two DPIA lists.
-By completing this PreDPIA tool (for now only available in Dutch), you can determine whether a DPIA is required in your situation.
+By completing this PreDPIA tool, you can determine whether a DPIA is required in your situation.
+You should consult your Privacy Champion when filling in the PreDPIA.

 We advise you to use this template to complete a DPIA.
 Please complete a DPIA at least before you start collecting personal data.
 In some cases, it might be useful to have a look at the DPIA template at the stage of writing a research proposal.